dmbarbour/wikilon/docs/AboutAO.md

         @swap [rwrwzwlwl][]
         @swapd [rw {%swap} wl][]
         @swapd.doc "x y z -- y x z
          swap just under the top stack element assuming typical (stack*ext) environment
         ~[v'c]

 This is a flat format suitable for simple text files and streams.
-Each word definition starts at `@` on a new line, the word runs to the next SP or LF, followed by the definition for that word using ABC.
-LF characters within the definition are escaped by SP, exactly as we do within ABC text.
-Two additional constraints:
+Each word definition starts at `@` on after a new line, followed by the word (up to an SP or LF, which is dropped) then followed by the definition in ABC.
+This is unambiguous due to the design of ABC.

-* words are defined after their dependencies
+There are two structural constraints:

-* words are defined exactly once, no updates
+* defined words are defined before use

-For example, it would be an error if `swapd` above was defined before `swap`, or if `swap` was later redefined.
-These two constraints simplify validation of the primary structural constraints on dictionaries, and enable fast processing of a dictionary.

-For HTTP, we should include an appropriate `Content-Type` header.
-Since I own `awelon.org`, I'll using the following:
+* each word is defined at most once

+Cycles are an exception to the 'defined before use' constraint.
+These constraints greatly simplify efficient processing of a dictionary and filtering of well defined words.
+Invalid words, including those in cycles, can trivially be filtered out while valid words could be compiled without delay.

+For HTTP, I'm using the following header and Internet media type:

         Content-Type: text/vnd.org.awelon.aodict

-I'm using the text class because the `aodict` format is still a "source code" and is at least marginally human readable.

-Every Awelon project system should support this simple format, though may apply constraints on received dictionaries (type safety, structure of words, alignment of function types with word suffixes, etc.).
-Other ad-hoc formats, such as YAML or JSON or even direct encoding in ABC, may additionally be supported.
+I think every Awelon project system will probably want to support this simple aodict format together with ABC.
+This will be the primary import/export format for dictionaries, and also offers a simple representation to compress large ABC programs.

 ## AO Dictionary Applications